FelicianoTech/pocket-casts-desktop-app/README.md

 We publish a `.deb` file for each release in GitHub Releases.
 Check out the [releases page](https://github.com/felicianotech/pocket-casts-desktop-app/releases) to find them.

+### .flatpak

+Starting with v0.6.0, there is a Flatpak file available on the [releases page](https://github.com/felicianotech/pocket-casts-desktop-app/releases).

 ### macOS

 I don't currently publish any packages for macOS.